enesonus/whatsapp-bot/instructions/1-developing-the-bot.md

 'http://localhost:4444', options=driver_options)
 ```

 Now we constructed our app and it is ready to use.
+Go to [the next page](./2-running-the-bot.md) to see how we
+can run it in Docker.